 Our findings also show that when face-to-face social interactions are minimal, individuals may feel lonely and apprehensive about their relationships.
-Studies on long-distance dating relationships also support our findings as romantic partners have limited face-to-face interactions, they face huge challenges like loneliness (Waterman et al., 2017), and uncertainty (Maguire, 2007).
-Online romance serves to facilitate relationship satisfaction for committed individuals with them trusting their partner (Anderson & Emmers-Sommer, 2006), thus reducing relationship-related anxiety which may arise due to physical and geographical constraints.
-However, despite engaging in online romance and spending time on the internet, non-committed individuals lack deeper and meaningful connections, and the lack of real sexual involvement as a result of physical restraints due to COVID-19 may lead them to be anxious about their current relationships or their partner's standpoint on it.
+Studies on long-distance dating relationships also support our findings as romantic partners have limited face-to-face interactions, encountering huge challenges like loneliness (Waterman et al., 2017), and uncertainty (Maguire, 2007).
+Online romance serves to facilitate relationship satisfaction for committed individuals, enabling them to trust their partner (Anderson & Emmers-Sommer, 2006), thus reducing relationship-related anxiety which may arise due to physical and geographical constraints.
+However, despite engaging in online romance and spending time on the internet, non-committed individuals lack deeper and meaningful connections, and the lack of real sexual involvement as a result of physical restraints due to COVID-19 may lead them into anxietyabout their current relationships or their partner's standpoint on it.
 Despite how engaging online romance could be for non-committed partners, there is no guarantee whether the stranger you are interacting with is real or just a scam.
-Research shows that online dating romance scams can have a significant psychological impact, with people experiencing trauma due to relationship and financial loss, with people quoting relationship loss as more painful (e.g., Whitty & Buchanan, 2016).
-Not only this, the ruthless practice of ghosting which refers to one-sided cutting off communication and denying all attempts to reconnect with a partner is a new break-up strategy that has received academic attention recently, is more conveniently practiced through one or more mediums of technological means like dating apps (Timmermand et al., 2020) and have shown negative consequences like higher anxiety and avoidance on romantic relationships (Powell et al., 2021).
+Research shows that online dating scams can have a significant psychological impact, with people experiencing trauma due to relationship and financial loss, with people quoting relationship loss as more painful (e.g., Whitty & Buchanan, 2016).
+In addition to this, the ruthless practice of ghosting which refers to one-sided cutting off communication and denying all attempts to reconnect with a partner, is a new break-up strategy that has received academic attention recently.
+It is more conveniently practiced through one or more mediums of technological means like dating apps (Timmermand et al., 2020) and have shown negative consequences like higher anxiety and avoidance of romantic relationships (Powell et al., 2021).